beauremus/pacsys/docs/specialized-utils/scaling.md

 # Scaling Transforms

-ACNET scaling system is a the two-stage pipeline that converts raw device integers to engineering units and back.
-PACSys provides a client-side implementationthat mirrors Java DPM scaling service.
+The ACNET scaling system is a two-stage pipeline that converts raw device integers to engineering units and back.
+PACSys provides a client-side implementation that mirrors the Java DPM scaling service.

 !!! warning "Low-level feature - most users don't need this"
     It is recommended to use the official scaling service or avoid .RAW entirely.
-    ACNET backends (DPM, gRPC, DMQ) return **already-scaled** engineering values.
+    ACNET backends (DPM/HTTP, DPM/gRPC, DMQ) return **already-scaled** engineering values.
 The `Scaler` class is only needed when working with performance-critical loops (e.g., fast setting of ramp tables).

 ## Overview